apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/sqlpp/primer-sqlpp.md

         FROM GleambookUsers user, GleambookMessages msg
         WHERE msg.authorId = user.id;

-This version of the query uses an explicit record constructor to build each result record.
+This version of the query uses an explicit object constructor to build each result object.
 (Note that "uname" and "message" are both simple SQL++ expressions themselves---so in the most general case, even the resulting field names can be computed as part of the query, making SQL++ a very powerful tool for slicing and dicing semistructured data.)